gm310509/Arduino/BootstrapTraining/Stage1-POST/README.md

 ## Connecting it up
 The schematics directory has a fritzing model and a Libre Draw circuit diagram.

-You will need to install the [LibreSymbols](https://extensions.libreoffice.org/extensions/libresymbols) addon to see the circuit diagram in Libre Draw.
+To view the circuit in Fritzing, it will be necessary to install the "8 digit 7 segment LED Module with Max7219.fzpz" first.

 ## Projects
 The projects are as follows: